The Naturalist’s Paradise

 The Unspoiled Ecosystem of the Tri-Cities

 Tri-Cities is right in the path of bird migrations as birds from Alaska and Canada fly towards more southerly regions to seek warmer weather.
-And because Pasco, Kennewick, and Richland of the Tri-Cities triumvirate has milder weather compared to all of Washington State, migratory birds often stay longer in the Tri-Cities, seeking rest and refuge from the northern cold.
+And because Pasco, Kennewick, and Richland of the Tri-Cities triumvirate have milder weather compared to all of Washington State, migratory birds often stay longer in the Tri-Cities, seeking rest and refuge from the northern cold.

 Because of the inviting weather Pasco, Kennewick, and Richland are one of the best sites for bird watching.
-But the temperate climate is not the only thing that attracts these magnificent birds to Tri-Cities of Washington State.
+But the temperate climate is not the only thing that attracts these magnificent birds to the Tri-Cities of Washington State.

 Bird Watcher’s Bliss

 The birds that make this land their home, stay for so many reasons.
 And there are many different birds to see every day, all 365 days of the year, depending on the season.
-Most of these birds are transients, staying to breed or pass the colder winters up north, or just stopping for a while to rest, then migrating to some place else, as Mother Nature intended them to.
+Most of these birds are transients, staying to breed or pass the colder winters up north, or just stopping for a while to rest, then migrating to someplace else, as Mother Nature intended them to.

 Always these birds leave, but always they return.
 As certain as Washington state seasons come and go, they too make their way to their stopovers and destinations, guided by an inner compass that tells them exactly when to leave and where to go.

 The perfect design of nature has allowed the land and the life of the Hanford Reach to survive for thousands of years.
 Both the wildlife and the wilderness have earned the right to keep their place, unbridled and undisturbed and protected at all costs.